Booking an Appointment

 If a patient fails to attend a pre-booked appointment on more than three occasions in a 12 week window, an informal warning letter will be sent to them, advising that a further occurrence could cause a risk of removal from the Practice.
 If the patient fails to attend another appointment, the patient will be sent a final warning letter advising them that should they fail to attend any further appointments without attempting to contact the surgery they will be removed from the doctors list held at this practice.
 Finally, if the patient fails to attend another appointment, the matter will be discussed at a Practice Meeting and a majority agreement will be reached as to whether the patient will be removed from the Practice list.

 Extended Hours Appointments

 We are delighted to be part of this new innovative service offered by Coventry & Rugby GP Alliance.
-GP and Nurse appointments are available across EIGHT sites in Coventry & Rugby between the hours of 6.30pm and 9.30pm Monday to Friday; and Saturday and Sunday mornings.
+GP and Nurse appointments are available across EIGHT sites in Coventry & Rugby and ONE in Nuneaton, between the hours of 6.30pm and 9.30pm Monday to Friday; and Saturday and Sunday mornings.
 Reception can book these appointments for you routinely on request.

 Arrangements & Contact details for Out of Hours

 If you require urgent medical assistance which cannot wait until the surgery re-opens, please telephone 111.